AdobeDocs/analytics-2.0-apis/data-repair.md

-# Data Repair API
+# Data Repair API Beta

 > NOTE: This page contains beta documentation that is subject to change before the final product release.

-The Data Repair API provides you with a mechanism to delete or edit existing Adobe Analytics data.
-Repair requests are made by submitting a job definition which includes the report suite, date range, variables and actions to be applied to the data.
+The Data Repair API provides you with a mechanism to delete or edit certain existing Adobe Analytics data. repair requests are made by submitting a job definition to the Data Repair API, which includes the report suite, date range, variables and actions to be applied to the data.

-The Data Repair API Beta supports these actions:
+The Data Repair API Beta currently supports the following actions:

 * Deleting Activity Map data

 The Data Repair API returns:
-* The server call volume estimate for the data repair job
+* The Server Call volume estimate for the data repair job
 * The job id
 * The status of a submitted job id
 * A list of all data repair jobs for a report suite